roleoroleo/onvif_simple_server/README.md

 | debug | debug level from 0 to 5 | - |
 | conf_help | print the help to create a configuration file | - |

+The configuration file is shared between various programs.
 Below an example of the configuration file for a cam:
 ```
 model=Yi Hack